Your car, car insurance, & COVID-19

 However, you must make sure your vehicle is in a safe and roadworthy condition.
 If you’re in any doubt about this, don’t drive.
 If you enter your vehicle for an MOT early and it fails, you must not drive and you could invalidate your insurance if you do.

-My MOT expired on or before 29th March – what should I do?
+My MOT expired after 31st July 2020 – what should I do?

 Please see the government’s guidance on what you should do in each of these circumstances to get a valid MOT.